Cost and Coverage

 - Contact our billing team at 844-217-5017 and make a debit or credit card payment over the phone.

 Please send your check and EOB to the following:

 Attn: Billing Department

 Since Genomind’s pharmacogenetic testing report contains information about prescription medication and dosages, the report must be ordered by a prescribing clinician per FDA guidelines.
-You should not make any changes to any medical care (such as medications, diet, exercise, etc.) without consulting your clinician.
+You should not make any changes to any medical care (such as medications, diet, exercise, etc.) without consulting your provider.